alastairlundy/BasisBox/README.md

 # utility-libraries
-A mono-repo for utility libraries for various programming languages that I use
+A mono-repo for utility programs.